-Turn Around - After the bomb run is resolved, begin the return flight to base by turning the Bomber counter around on the Strategic Movement Track and facing it toward Zone 1 -- your base.
+Turn Around - After the bomb run is resolved, begin the return flight to base by turning the Bomber counter around on the Strategic Movement Track and facing it toward your base and your Air Force Patch Symbol.
 The Bomber will spend a second turn in the Designated Target Zone.
 (It's possible to spend up to three turns in the target zone if your bomber has several engines out.)